karthikprabhu04/personal-website/content/notes/MST-Advice.md

 - *Future of Work* — Great for those interested in tech, HR, and organisational design.
 - Strategic management - How brands are built.
 An elective that rewards creativity and original thought.
 - Macroeconomics - Understanding how the world works.
 Tends to be quite popular as [Kamiar](https://www.jbs.cam.ac.uk/people/kamiar-mohaddes/) is a really engaging professor.
 - Corporate finance - A deeper understanding of financials.
-A difficult but rewarding course, especilly useful if you’re going into investment banking or simliar areas.
+A difficult course with lots of assigments as the lecturer really pushes you, but it's a rewarding course, especially useful if you’re going into investment banking or similar areas.

 **Negotiations Lab:**